Written by: Greg Ellifritz

 1) Get the patient to safety.
 In an active shooting event or terrorist bombing, EMS may not be allowed to enter buildings or bomb sites until they are deemed “safe” by law enforcement personnel.
 That may mean a long wait for you or your patient.
 If you can get outside to safety, do so.
 If you can carry your patient to a safer place to wait for medical care, it would be a good idea.

-Remember about secondary devices.
+In bombing incidents, remember about secondary devices.
 You must get out of the immediate area of a bomb blast.
-The worst possible outcome is getting blown up again!
-Look for a casualty collection point in an open area, preferably behind hard cover.
+The worst possible outcome for your patient is getting blown up again!
+Look for a casualty collection point in an open area, close to a road for ambulance access, and preferably behind hard cover.
 Clear that casualty collection point of any potential secondary explosive devices before you start bringing the injured there for treatment.

 Some may worry about causing additional injury to a patient by moving him.
 That may occur, but the risks are minimal.
-Only about 3% of gunshot wounds or blast injuries do damage to the spine.
+Only about three percent of gunshot wounds or blast injuries do damage to the spine.
 Penetrating battlefield trauma injuries are not likely to be worsened by moving the patient.
-Get yourself and your patient to a relatively safe area first!
+Get yourself and your patient to a relatively safe area first.

 Direct pressure is the standby solution.
 It works well and will stop bleeding in about 95% of battlefield injuries.
 For it to work however, direct pressure must be hard and sustained.
 That limits the rescuer to treating only one casualty at a time.
 It also may be difficult to perform while exhausted or while you are carrying your casualty to safety.